-The officer receives and reviews questions from stakeholders which may include fielding internal inquiries with respect to EDC’s Code of Conduct and Code of Business Ethics, the Values and Ethics Code for the Public Sector, the Public Servants Disclosure Protection Act, and EDC’s Wrongdoings Policy.
+The officer receives and reviews questions from stakeholders which may include fielding internal inquiries with respect to EDC’s Code of Conduct, the Values and Ethics Code for the Public Sector, the Public Servants Disclosure Protection Act, and EDC’s Wrongdoings Policy.

 EDC employees are required to abide by the public-sector-wide Values and Ethics Code introduced on April 2, 2012.
-The Values and Ethics Code for the Public Sector sets out high level values and principles which are consistent with EDC’s own Code of Conduct and Code of Business Ethics.
+The Values and Ethics Code for the Public Sector sets out high level values and principles which are consistent with EDC’s own Code of Conduct.
 EDC’s senior officer of internal disclosure is a resource for members of the public who may have reason to believe an EDC employee is not complying with the Public Sector Code.